We are NOT accepting patients with Tricare, Medicaid, Medicare, or EAP.

 What insurances do you accept?

 We are in-network with most commercial plans.
 This includes: Cigna, BlueCross/Blue Shield, United Healthcare, Johns Hopkins EHP (Employer Health Program), Johns Hopkins USFHP (US Family Health Plan), and UPMC (in the Cumberland Office only).
-We are currently unable to accept new Medical Assistance, Tricare, or Aetna patients.
+We are currently unable to accept new Medicaid or Tricare patients.

 How do I know my copay?

 Once an appointment is scheduled, we can verify your benefits and inform you of your copay or deductible amount before the appointment.
-If you’d like to know this in advance, you can contact your insurance provider and ask about the patient's responsibility for Outpatient Professional Mental Health Services (office-based).
+If you’d like to know this in advance, you can contact your insurance provider to confirm the patient's responsibility for Outpatient Professional Mental Health Services (office-based).

 How do I know if I’ve met my deductible?